Science Education Associate

 Science Education Resource Center - Carleton College

 I joined the SERC team in January 2021 to advance equity & justice through systems approaches to education, research, & community engagement.
-My experience includes 15 years of biogeochemical research (glacial/agricultural/urban) and applied research with the USGS and Ohio Department of Natural Resources.
-As the former director of Environmental Science at Wittenberg University, I led research and program development focused on community science, K-12 pathways, and advocacy in the Springfield, Ohio community.
-Our program informed agricultural decisions, urban land use development, climate resilience planning, and food and environmental justice decisions.
-With SERC and other national organizations (AAAS, AAC&U, AGI, CUR, GSA, NAGT, NAS, UCS), I have supported class, program, interdisciplinary, and cross-program, and civic project development including leading the campus-to-community InTeGrate Implementation Project that engaged every student at Wittenberg in sustainability content.
-I have a special love for the glacier community & have completed many field campaigns exploring the most beautiful places on earth (Antarctic Dry Valleys, Cordillera Blanca, Cascades).
-I currently serve on the Academic and Research Council for the Juneau Icefield Research Program.
+My experience includes 20 years of biogeochemical research including applied research with the USGS and Ohio Department of Natural Resources.
+As the former director of Environmental Science at Wittenberg University, I led research & program development focused on community science, K-12 pathways, and environmental advocacy in Springfield, Ohio.
+Boundary spanning collaborations linked students, faculty, local organizations, and frontline communities together to advance agricultural decisions, urban land use development, climate resilience planning, & environmental justice outcomes.
+With SERC and through leadership in national organizations, I develop and support class, program, interdisciplinary, and cross-program, and civic projects including leading the campus-to-community InTeGrate Implementation Project that engaged every student at Wittenberg in sustainability content.
+I have a special love for the glacier community & currently serve on the Academic & Research Council for the Juneau Icefield Research Program.

 Civic Learning in the Major by Design (AAC&U)

-After receiving recognition from AAC&U for exemplary civic program design at Wittenberg, I joined the civic advisory committee.
-We collaboratively developed and led institutes through AAC&U Civic Prompts in the Major: Designs in Social Responsibility in the Major an effort engaging more than 25 programs & 200 faculty.
-After our workshop, I helped lead the development of supporting resource development during the COVID-19 pandemic (listserv for sharing, community resource page, webinars).
+After the Wittenberg Environmental Science Program received recognition from AAC&U for exemplary civic design, I joined the civic advisory committee.
+We collaboratively developed & led institutes as part of Civic Prompts in the Major: Designs in Social Responsibility in the Major an effort engaging 25+ programs & more than 200 faculty.
+After the institutes, I helped develop resources to support civic practitioners during the COVID-19 pandemic (listserv for sharing, community resource page, webinars).

 I co-developed undergraduate teaching module A Growing Concern: Sustaining Soil Resources through Local Decision with Hannah Scherer & Martha Murphy as part of the InTeGrate sustainability capacity-building effort.
-While I was faculty at Wittenberg I led an InTeGrate Implementation Program focused on bridging disciplines and engaging in local sustainability challenges in collaboration with local organizations.
-Many of those projects focused on building an understanding of neighborhood challenges and perspectives moving campus collaboration forward around justice issues.
+In addition, I led an InTeGrate Implementation Program focused on bridging disciplines & collaborating with local organizations.
+Many of those improved our understanding of neighborhood concerns and included applied projects, programming and news media focused on neighborhood challenges related to education, climate change, land use, and food security (e.g. WYSO story on rain gardens).

-Related community visioning and professional development includes: Serving on the planning committee for the National Academies Workshop: Service Learning in the Undergraduate Geosciences, leading the How to Incorporate Service Learning in your Course & Curriculum Geosciences workshop at the Earth Educator's Rendezvous & co-leading InTeGrate, AGI, & GSA webinar: How to address Critical Issues in Your Community: Introductory Courses with Laura Guertin and Ken Brown.
+Related community visioning and professional development includes: Serving on the steering committee for the National Academies Workshop: Service Learning in the Undergraduate Geosciences.
+Leading the How to Incorporate Service Learning in your Course & Curriculum Geosciences workshop at the Earth Educator's Rendezvous & co-leading InTeGrate, AGI, & GSA webinar: How to address Critical Issues in Your Community: Introductory Courses with Laura Guertin & Ken Brown.

 The Ohio State University, Earth Sciences, M.S. and Ph.D.